An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 \subsubsection{Copy-Delete Monoidal Categories}

-Another common extension of the graphical language of symmetric monoidal categories adds the ability to split and end wires in order to connect some wire in the codomain (right boundary) of a diagram to a (possibly empty) set of wires in the domain (left boundary) of another.
-There are several names for these in the literature (Copy-delete monoidal categories, gs-monoidal categories...) but we will call them CD categories for short.
+The first of these adds the ability to split and end wires in order to connect some wire in the right boundary of a diagram to a (possibly empty) \emph{set} of wires in the left boundary of another.
+There are several names for these in the literature (Copy-Delete monoidal categories, gs-monoidal categories...) but we will call them CD categories for short.

-The term formation rules for CD categories are the same as those symmetric monoidal categories, with the addition of wire splittings and endings for each generator:
+The term formation rules for CD categories are the same as those symmetric monoidal categories, with the addition of wire splitting and ending for each generator:

 As anticipated, the copying and deleting operations allow us to connect a given right port of a diagram to a (possibly empty) \emph{set} of left ports of another:

 Notice however that there are several ways of connecting the same set of wires.
 For example, we could have connected the left boundary wire to $f,h$, and $c$ as follows: